Question: Upon which thing is it conditional to achieve salvation in the Hereafter?

 * No matter through which means (halal or haram) one obtains, it is still one’s rizq (sustenance).
 Everyone eats their own rizq.
 No one can eat the rizq allotted to someone else.

 * One who says something which Islam states to be a sign of disbelief (alfaz-i kufr) becomes a disbeliever even though one does not accept its meaning.
 [That is, if it is said to make a joke or to make others laugh, it will still result in disbelief.
 For example, if one says for a joke, “I am a prophet,” one becomes a disbeliever.]

 * If a drunk says something that constitutes disbelief, (s)he must not be declared a disbeliever (kafir).

 * The universe was created when it was nonexistent.
 [Philosophers do not accept this fact, and they become disbelievers as they say, “This is the way it has been, and this is the way it goes.”]

-* We must not call Ahl al-qibla (a person who performs salat) disbelievers because of his/her sins.
+* We must not call Ahl al-qibla (a person who performs salat) disbelievers because of their sins.
 [However, if a belief of a person who is Ahl al-qibla goes against a definite evidence whose meaning is very clear, then this belief will be kufr.
-This one is a disbeliever, even though (s)he offers salat and performs the other acts of worship.]
+This one is a disbeliever, even though they offer salat and perform other acts of worship.]

 * Sufism (tasawwuf) should not be denied.
 (Awarif-ul-ma’arif)